Management

 Table of Contents

-However, few organizations adequately enable their managers: only 20% of managers strongly agree that their organization helps them be successful people managers.
+Worse, few organizations adequately enable their managers: only 20% of managers strongly agree that their organization helps them be successful people managers.

-Manager enablement: 9 tools for people managers
+Manager effectiveness: 9 tools for people managers

 1. Bonusly